SlowReactionTime/star-search/README.md

 # Note

-* The Star Wars API that I used: https://swapi.co/
+* ~~The Star Wars API that I used: https://swapi.co/~~ (the API is no longer supported.
+For more info: https://swapi.dev/about)
-* I used images under the conditions of Fair Use (for educational purpose and self-amusement :sunglasses:).
-If you need some of the images taken down for whatever the reason, just contact me.
+* Using images under the conditions of Fair Use (for educational purpose and self-amusement :sunglasses:).